enis-ismail/sfcc-logs/README.md

 Requires the following configuration files:

 - a `dwconfig.json` file with containing instance credentials to be used when connecting to WebDAV.
 Use `dwconfig.sample.json` as a template.
-- a `config.json` file containing the error thresholds, folder where the logs will be downloaded, and the file name of the report
+- a `config.json` file containing the error thresholds, the folder where the log files will be downloaded, and the file name of the report

-`sfcc-logs` requires a correctly configured API client id/secret OR Business Manager username/password for accessing logs via webdav. **API client authentication is recommended, because it is faster after the initial authorization, and Business Manager authentication to WebDAV has been _deprecated_ by Salesforce.**
+`sfcc-logs` requires a correctly configured API client ID/secret OR Business Manager username/password for accessing logs via webdav. **API client authentication is recommended, because it is faster after the initial authorization, and Business Manager authentication to WebDAV has been _deprecated_ by Salesforce.**

 ### Sample configuration files